 Note: You can personalize your email address so that it's easier for others to recognize and remember.

 A course, or courses, that need to be taken before you can register for a more advanced course.
 For example, you need first year English before you can take second year English.

 The Registrar's Office maintains all information about students while they are at Dalhousie.
 It also provides certain student services, such as admission to Dalhousie, graduation checks, financial aid and awards.
 The Registrar is the person who heads the Registrar's Office.

 A student pursuing a bachelor's degree or a technical diploma.
-Undergraduates cannot enrol in graduate-level classes.
+Undergraduates cannot enrol in graduate-level courses.
 An undergraduate degree (bachelor's) can be a stepping stone to post-graduate programs, such as: medical school, education programs, an MBA, a master's degree or law school.

 Each course grade gets converted from a percentage to a letter grade which has a numerical value associated with it (The grade point).
 The grade point average is the sum of all your course grades divided by the total number of courses you have acquired grades for.